mcboyd-bu/Website/assembly_guide.md

 ### 4.1 Attach Standoffs
 Screw tightness: *very gentle*

-Use the *3/16 hex screwdriver* to screw two **2-56 MF standoffs** into the two holes shown on uncolored side of the **bottom plate**.
+Use a *3/16 hex screwdriver* to screw two **2-56 MF standoffs** into the two holes shown on uncolored side of the **bottom plate**.
 These holes are toward the front of the car but behind the camera.

 <table width="100%"><tbody>
   <tr>